usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.6 Authentication Using PIV Visual Credentials (VIS) (Deprecated)

-Visual authentication of a PIV cardholder has been deprecated in this version of the Standard.
-The mechanism  povides Little or No assurance of the cardholder's identity and SHOULD NOT be used as a stand-alone mechanism.
-It is expected that this authentication mechanism will be removed from this standard in a future revision.
+Visual authentication of a PIV cardholder as a stand-alone authentication mechanism has been deprecated in this version of the Standard.
+The mechanism  povides LITTLE or NO assurance of the cardholder's identity and SHOULD NOT be used.
+It is expected that the stand-alone use of visual authentication will be removed from this standard in a future revision.

 The PIV Card has several mandatory features on the front and back that support visual identification and authentication, as follows: